-Spokane International Academy made significant improvement in meeting financial performance indicators and ended the 2019-20 year meeting standards in all performance metrics.
 Pride Prep continued to have challenges meeting financial performance indicators.
-Corrective action plans and increased monitoring continued throughout 2019-20.
-Pride Prep has taken specific steps toward addressing areas of concern and are currently working closely with the SPS Authorizer to improve areas of academic and financial concern.
+Corrective action plans and increased monitoring continued throughout 2020-2021.
+Pride Prep has taken specific steps toward addressing areas of concern and is currently working closely with the SPS Authorizer to improve areas of academic and financial concern.

-Because of COVID 19, state assessments were cancelled, so the 2019-20 Washington School Improvement Framework (WSIF) data is not available.
+Because of COVID 19, state assessments were cancelled, so both the 2019-20 and 2020-21 Washington School Improvement Framework (WSIF) data is not available.

 According to Article IX, section 1 of the state constitution, "it is the paramount duty of the state to make ample provisions for the education of all children residing within its borders, without distinction or preference on account of race, color, caste, or sex."
 And RCW28A.710.005 (Findings for Initiative Measure No. 1240) declared that all students deserve excellent educational opportunities and the highest quality standard of public education available.
-With these as the back drop, Washington State voters passed Initiative Measure 1240 to approve charter schools as options for the State of Washington.
+With these as the backdrop, Washington State voters passed Initiative Measure 1240 to approve charter schools as options for the State of Washington.